 No. If you register more works than you eventually submit, unfortunately no refunds will be offered.

 Yes.
 The online application portal will allow you to increase the number of work you wish to submit before the deadline on 26 June 2019.

 No. Artists are advised to take out their own insurance.
-Works selected for the Trinity Buoy Wharf Drawing Prize will be insured from 5pm on the final day of selection, 18 July 2018.
+Works selected for the Trinity Buoy Wharf Drawing Prize will be insured from 18 July 2019.

 The maximum size drawing accepted for submission is 2.4m in the largest dimension, including frame.
 Please note that 3-dimensional work should not exceed 2.4m in more than two dimensions, and must not exceed a weight limit of XXkg.

 No. We do not specify what media work should be made in.
 The nature of the exhibition is to generate debate about contemporary drawing practice and therefore work in any media is eligible for entry, if the artist considers it as drawing.
 Whilst debate about contemporary drawing practice is encouraged, the decision of the Selection Panel is final and binding.

 The conditions of entry state that work should be framed.
-This is a standard measure to ensure that the delicate surfaces of the submitted drawings are protected in the normal course of handling and display.
+This is a standard measure to ensure that your drawings are protected in the normal course of handling and display.

 If there is a genuine aesthetic reason for the work to remain unframed, the entry will be accepted subject to the following conditions:

-ii) the artist accepts that if they enter work outside of the Rules & Guidelines, it is entered at their own risk.
+ii) that if you enter work outside of the Rules & Guidelines, it is entered at your own risk.
 The Trinity Buoy Wharf Drawing Prize will not accept any liability for any loss or damage that may occur in the normal course of handling.

-iii) if selected for exhibition, artists may be required to provide suitable packaging for their work while in storage and during transportation throughout the exhibition and tour, or to provide a frame or other means of presentation as recommended by the organisers.
+iii) if selected for exhibition, you may be required to provide suitable packaging for your work while in storage and during transportation throughout the exhibition and tour, or to provide a frame or other means of presentation as recommended by the organisers.

-iv) works that cannot be mirror plated must be accompanied by full hanging instructions and if selected for exhibition the artist may be required to supply suitable fixings.
+iv) works that cannot be mirror plated, once selected, must be accompanied by full hanging instructions and if selected for exhibition you may be required to supply suitable fixings.